 THE SERENE SABARMATI RIVERFRONT:-

-As I’ve mentioned that the Ashram is bounded by the river Sabarmati on one of its edges, it offers a mind blowing view of the quarter of the city that one gets to see when they sit on the benches of the riverfront or promenade by the pathway, with the glistening water and to the rhythm of the birds chirping around the environment.
+As I’ve mentioned that the Ashram is bounded by the river Sabarmati on one of its edges, it offers a mind-blowing view of the quarter of the city that one gets to see when they sit on the benches of the riverfront or promenade by the pathway, with the glistening water and to the rhythm of the birds chirping around the environment.
 It is a picture-perfect environment for admiring the Nature and discovering the peace in you.
-However, I was one among the unfortunate few of visiting the Ashram in the daytime which restricted me to get a glance of the beautiful site of the Evening; I highly recommend you’ll to visit the Ashram during the Sunset.
+However, I was one among the unfortunate few of visiting the Ashram in the daytime which restricted me to get a glance of the beautiful site of the Evening; I highly recommend you’ll go visit the Ashram during the Sunset.

-MANAV SADHNA in continuity of Gandhi’s ideals:-
+MANAV SADHNA in the continuity of Gandhi’s ideals:-

 ‘MANAV SADHNA’ which is a non-profit organization; based in the Ashram teaches, nurtures and nourishes the underprivileged children through the teachings of Gandhi.
 It teaches the kids to learn, read, write and various other moral values through the medium of interactive activities like art & craft.
-(In the picture-When I reached the Ashram, it was lunch time and they were offering prayers as it is a norm there, to pray before they start having lunch).
+(In the picture-When I reached the Ashram, it was lunchtime and they were offering prayers as it is a norm there, to pray before they start having lunch).

-Craft work was done by the kids of Manav Sadhna
+Craftwork was done by the kids of Manav Sadhna

 Seva Cafe at Manav Sadhna